-It also represented a Russian spare parts aircraft and helicopter supplier and servicing company, Avia-FED-Service, in four suits against Artem, a Ukrainian military equipment manufacturer.
-The firm won all four suits.
+It also represented Avia-FED-Service, a Russian spare parts aircraft and helicopter supplier and servicing company, in four suits against Artem, a Ukrainian military equipment manufacturer.
+KK&P’s client won all four suits.

-KK&P has also been advising a world leader in gases, technologies and services in industry and health in connection with the enforcement of a US$2.5 million ICAC award, while Pokryshkin is leading the team representing senior German executives in efforts to annul a US$62 million award issued by the Arbitration Court at the Moscow Chamber of Commerce and Industry.
+KK&P has also been advising a gas, technology and services company operating in the industrial and health sectors in connection with the enforcement of a US$2.5 million ICAC award.
+Meanwhile, Pokryshkin is leading the team representing senior German executives in efforts to annul a US$62 million award issued by the Arbitration Court at the Moscow Chamber of Commerce and Industry.

 Niyazov, the Kyrgyz businessman mentioned above, says the KK&P partners are distinguished by their “bravery”, proving more willing to take on cases against major Russian state-owned companies than some of their local competitors.
 He says Kulkov and Pokryshkin are like “raging bulls” during hearings.
 Kulkov is “brilliant” at anticipating opponents’ arguments and interrogating the facts of a case “three times deeper than I could have imagined”.
 Pokryshkin is “sharp and creative” and “always considers all the possible options”.

-He adds that, while “quite expensive”, KK&P charges much less than international law firms while providing the same quality.
-Niazov’s legal costs were recovered from the respondent in his case.
+He adds that KK&P charges much less than international law firms while providing the same quality.
+Niyazov’s legal costs were recovered from the respondent in his case.